nina-mir/d3-files-tutorials/Excercise/excercise-2.md

   <img width="30%" src="https://github.com/nina-mir/d3-files-tutorials/assets/39842445/7e3d4b5d-f621-4f51-affc-732b075496e1"/>

--Upon clicking each cell, the fill color of the cells that share the **same row or column** as the clicked cell changes quickly to blue (`#4dbeff`), then fade slowly back to the original color.
+- Upon clicking each cell, the fill color of the cells that share the **same row or column** as the clicked cell changes quickly to blue (`#4dbeff`), then fade slowly back to the original color.
 hint:

 ```